How soon after your period can you get pregnant?

 The following method will help you find out your fertile window.

 - For 8 to 12 months, record the day you start your menstrual period and count the total number of days in that cycle.
-Note that the first full flow day of your menstrual period is day one.
+Note that the first full flow day of your menstrual period is day 1.

 - Then write down the longest and shortest number of days from your monthly tracking.